-Terry is particularly well-known for his inspiring aerospace history presentations, which are intense, technically relevant reviews of historically significant events in United States aerospace history.
+Terry is particularly well-known for his inspiring aerospace history presentations, which are intense, technically relevant reviews of significant events in United States aerospace history.
 He has lectured extensively on aerospace history topics at the USAF Test Pilot School, the Society of Experimental Test Pilots, the National Aeronautics and Space Administration, the American Institute of Aeronautics and Astronautics, academia and industry.
-He also serves as a motivational keynote speaker for aerospace conferences, business functions, commemorative events, public service organizations, special interest groups and private business.

 Terry and his wife Phyllis reside in Oro Valley, Arizona.
-They are the happy parents of five remarkable children and the grateful grandparents of eight lively grandchildren.
+They are the happy parents of five remarkable children and the grateful grandparents of nine delightful grandchildren.